Oil prices rise as market eyes likely Fed rate cut

 (Interactive graphic on rates: tmsnrt.rs/2KdDNxa)

-U.S. and Chinese negotiators also meet this week for their first in-person talks since agreeing to a truce to their trade dispute at the Group of 20 meeting last month.
+U.S. and Chinese negotiators also meet this week for their first in-person talks since agreeing to a truce to their trade dispute at a Group of 20 meeting last month.

-However, expectations for progress during the two-day Shanghai meeting are low, so officials and businesses are hoping Washington and Beijing can at least detail commitments for “goodwill” gestures and clear the path for future negotiations.
+However, expectations for progress during the two-day Shanghai meeting are low, so officials and businesses hope Washington and Beijing can at least detail commitments for “goodwill” gestures and clear the path for future negotiations.

 Supply risks are still a concern as tensions remained high around the Strait of Hormuz, through which about a fifth of the world’s oil passes.